Hurricane Irma leaves more than 1 million without power in Puerto Rico

 While Irma, the most powerful Atlantic hurricane on record, skirted Puerto Rico on Wednesday night as it stayed just out to sea, it was expected to graze the Dominican Republic before targeting the Bahamas and Turks & Caicos on Friday.
 A hurricane watch was issued Thursday for portions of southern Florida and the Florida Keys.

-On Thursday morning, Puerto Rico Gov. Ricardo Rosselló said officials were beginning the arduous task of assessing damage to the island and bringing back electricity to its hardest hit areas.
+At least three people were killed in Puerto Rico, the governor's office told NBC News.
+Gov. Ricardo Rosselló said officials were beginning the arduous task of assessing damage to the island and bringing back electricity to its hardest-hit areas.

 Rosselló also warned the potentially deadly weather wasn't over, alerting residents to flash flooding and additional rain through Saturday after much of the island was drenched with 2 to 8 inches of rain.
 Bent trees, downed light posts and blocked roadways were common.